 Reading books: Reading books will be handed out every night.
 Please return it every day even if you haven't managed to read.

-PE: This term, we are doing gymnastics twice a week.
+PE: This term, we are doing gymnastics.
 Please make sure you have your PE kit with you at all times.

 Water bottles: Each child should have a water bottle in school which they should rinse and refill independently.